ZBC TV: Other TV stations

 ZBC started broadcasting a second television channel, TV2, available only in Harare, in 1986.

 ZBC signed an agreement on 13 May 1997 to utilise the frequencies of the second channel, to Flame Lily Broadcasting, a private company, to operate Joy TV, broadcasting from 17:00 to 22:30 daily.
 On 22 July 1997, the channel launched.
 The channel took over the entirety of TV2's schedule from 1 October 1997, by leasing the frequency.
 The channel timeshared with LDM in the afternoons and MABC overnight and in the mornings.
-The station was initially carried in a 100km radius from a single transmitter in Harare but later extended its signal to Bulawayo in May 1998 with help from a South African company.
+The station was initially carried in a 100 km radius from a single transmitter in Harare but later extended its signal to Bulawayo in May 1998 with help from a South African company.

 ZBC shut down Joy TV for the first time on 4 September 1998 due to alleged payment of airtime fees.
 Following an intervention from Information Minister Chen Chimutengwende, its broadcasts resumed on 7 September 1998.

 The channel was later closed down on 31 May 2002 when ZBC refused to renew its licence.
 In December 2018, ZBC announced the return of Joy TV.

 In 2004, ZBC announced a new TV channel called National Television or NTV, a brainchild of the then information minister, Jonathan Moyo and was said that it will be broadcasting from Montrose Studios in Bulawayo.
 The launch of the station was delayed despite the fact that the transmitter was already installed.
 In 2005, Minister Moyo was fired and the project collapsed.
 In 2015 when he was reappointed as the information minister, Moyo promised to revive the NTV project but that never happened.